 Christmas Report

 My Christmas Report is going to be about Florida, my presents, and Olek.
-This whole report is going to make you smile and be happy but I promise you will not be bored.
-Florida vacation will be very fun to hear about what I think about Florida and how it was great there.
+This whole report is going to make you smile and be happy, but I promise you will not be bored.
+My Florida vacation will be very fun to hear about.
+I’ll tell what I think about Florida and how it was great there.
 Olek is going to make you want to play basketball at his camp.
 The presents will give you ideas of what you might want for next year and also you could hear what other people got.
-These are just a few reasons why my christmas break was amazing.
+These are just a few reasons why my Christmas break was amazing.

 One reason my break was great is because I went to a professional basketball players camp that my mom signed me up for.
 The coach’s name was Olek.
 I went there on my first day and I was surprised to see one of my friends there.
 We did exercises before playing basketball and then we started lining up to shoot shots.
 Then at that moment my coach's dog Niro came outside and Olek had to put him back outside.
 Also we got hot chocolate for playing basketball.
 It was very fun during Christmas break to do basketball with a professional player.

-The second reason my Christmas break was great because I got amazing presents.
+The second reason my Christmas break was great was because I got amazing presents.
 For Christmas I got Ring Fit adventure, an exercise game, a Nintendo switch lite, a Rolex watch, a new controller, Starbucks cups, a gaming headset, and a fun new book.
 The presents were amazing and it was very fun playing with my presents.
 This Christmas was very special and these were the best presents I have ever had.
-These presents this year it was fun opening them with my family.
+It was fun opening them with my family.
 My parents picked out amazing gifts and my brother made me super happy.
 These presents were great and they were better than anything I could have asked for.

 The third reason my Christmas break was amazing is because I went to Florida.
 We have never gotten to go to Florida until Christmas break and never actually any vacation this year because of Covid 19.
-When we went to Florida we first went to Miami and then Palm beach.
+When we went to Florida we first went to Miami and then Palm Beach.
 In Miami there was an amazing hotel where we stayed with great food and a huge pool.
-The pool was amazing how long it was we swam in there for an hour.
-After that we started heading for our next hotel which was in Palm beach but first we stopped at The Everglades which was a place where alligators live.
+The pool was amazing because of how long it was.
+We swam in there for an hour.
+After that we started heading for our next hotel which was in Palm Beach.First we stopped at The Everglades which was a place where alligators live.
 We found an alligator that didn't move but we saw it and it was amazing.
 We went on a trail at The Everglades and when we were driving back we saw a boa constrictor.
 We got to our hotel.
 We stayed there for 7 nights, went to more restaurants, had ice cream, went to the pool, went to the ocean, and bought new clothes.

 This vacation was very fun.
-One vacation that I have never experienced until now.
+It was one vacation that I have never experienced until now.
 It made this Christmas break great.
 Christmas break this year made me happy because I did so many things.
 This vacation made everything better with my family and me.
 This year was incredible.
 2020 was amazing now time to move on to 2021.
-This was the best Christmas break I could ever ask for.